 Fill each mushroom with the turkey mix.
 Brush the top with some olive oil and bake in a preheated oven for approximately 30 to 40 minutes or until the turkey is cooked thoroughly.

-If you enjoy this simple recipe you might like Sunny Portabella Mushroom as well.
+If you enjoy this simple recipe you might want to check on Sunny Portabella Mushroom recipe.

 Okay I did not bake or cook any Halloween theme as I mention above, but last night we went to Descanso Gardens for the ‘Rise of the Jack-O-Lanterns”…it was a phenomenal the experience of seeing thousands of carved pumpkins lighted…below I am sharing with you a little sample of what we saw.